Treasure Jennings, Commissioner

 The two independent Victorian bodies share similar functions and powers, including to safeguard rights, resolve complaints and advise on systemic improvement.

-Prior to this role, Ms Jennings has more than 20 years’ experience as an adviser and leader in business operations, service delivery and cultural change.
+Prior to this role, Treasure has had more than 20 years’ experience as an adviser and leader in business operations, service delivery and cultural change.
 Her career has covered large Australian corporations and small to medium businesses across both private sector and government in significant strategic, tactical and operational roles.

 Maggie Toko, Assistant Commissioner, Lived Experience and Engagement